 TGm editor: please make the following change in subclause 9.3.1.19, P660L38:

-The lowest numbered bit of the Disallowed Subchannel Bitmap subfield corresponds to the 20 MHz subchannel that lies within the BSS bandwidth and that has the lowest frequency of the set of all 20 MHz subchannels within the BSS bandwidth. (#4381)
+The lowest numbered bit of the Disallowed Subchannel Bitmap subfield corresponds to the 20 MHz subchannel that lies within the BSS channel and that has the lowest frequency of the set of all 20 MHz subchannels within the BSS channel. (#4381)

 TGm editor: please make the following change in subclause 11.7.5, P2481L43:

-Each Transmit Power Envelope element that is included indicates a power constraint for all channel widths supported by the BSS (if an EIRP constraint is advertised) or for all 20 MHz channels within the bandwidth of the BSS (if an EIRP PSD constraint is advertised). (#4382)
+Each Transmit Power Envelope element that is included indicates a power constraint for all channels with widths supported by the BSS (if an EIRP constraint is advertised) or for all 20 MHz channels within the BSS channel (if an EIRP PSD constraint is advertised). (#4382)